multitaskstochasticinterpolant/Code-Multitask-Stochastic-Interpolants/README.md

 sudo apt-get install libosmesa6-dev patchelf
 ```

 If you use `miniconda3` to manage your virtual environments, you should use the `.env` file I provide in the `maze` folder.
 Also, you need to load the environment variable `LD\_LIBRARY\_PATH` **before** the jupyter kernel starts, it is important.
-The only way to ensure it is the case is to directly specify its value in a configuration file.
-For VS Code IDE, it is called `settings.json`.
-Add the following line inside:
+The only solution is to directly specify its value in a configuration file.
+If your IDE is VS Code, search and open `settings.json` in the search bar activated by `CTRL+SHIFT+P`.
+Then, you qimply add the following line inside:

 ```
 {
   "python.envFile": "${workspaceFolder}/maze/.env",
 }
 ```
-to specify where to look for `.env` file.
+to specify where to look for `.env` file when loading the environment variable.

 ## Contact